QueenBeeSC/swarm.city-Terminal/README.md

 The user can download the json file and can choose to store it on the device or on the [IPFS distributed web](https://ipfs.io).

-**Be sure to store your public address, private key, password, IPFS-hash is a safe place.**
+**Be sure to store your public address, private key, password, IPFS-hash in a safe place.**